rbontekoe/BAWJ/docs/src/blog.md

 ### 03/25/2020 - Holy traits pattern implemented in dispatcher

 The `Holy traits pattern` is described in the book Design Patterns and Best Practices with Julia.
 It can replace if-else constructs.
 Old situation [dispatcher logic](https://www.appligate.nl/BAWJ/chapter6/#The-dispatcher-1).
 With the new situation, we avoid troubles in the future when we use more Appli-packages.
+See current infrastructure, [6.
+Testing the application](https://www.appligate.nl/BAWJ/chapter6/).
 The Holy traits pattern makes it more clear:

 ```
 # Holy traits pattern definition => can be moved to the domain layer